SIGN IN / UP

 Let's create a *.yaml file for Docker-Compose.

-To navigate in the future where and what we have installed, let's create a separate folder for this project in the /home directory and go to it.
+To orient ourselves in the future about where and what we have installed, we will create a separate folder for this project in the /home directory and navigate to it.

 mkdir /home/phpmyadmin && cd /home/phpmyadmin

-Let's use the repository to create the docker-compose.yaml file at https://hub.docker.com/_/phpmyadmin
+We will use the repository to create the docker-compose.yaml file at the link https://hub.docker.com/_/phpmyadmin

 vim docker-compose.yaml